zeyadlotfy/BMO/README.md

 Graduated project for ODC-SWE
 ## Getting Started
-This app implements BFS technology in c++
+This app implements BFS technology in c++ GUI using .NET Framework with C++/CLI

 Through the BMO (robot), he searches for the shortest way to reach the exit gate
 ### Prerequisites